axadn/SoundShroud_cookbooks/runit/README.md

 Read the `sv(8)` [man page](http://smarden.org/runit/sv.8.html) for more information on the `sv` program.

-### Properties
+### Parameter Attributes

-The first three properties, `sv_dir`, `service_dir`, and `sv_bin` will attempt to use the legacy node attributes, and fall back to hardcoded default values that match the settings used on Debian platform systems.
+The first three parameters, `sv_dir`, `service_dir`, and `sv_bin` will attempt to use the corresponding node attributes, and fall back to hardcoded default values that match the settings used on Debian platform systems.

-Many of these properties are only used in the `:enable` action.
+Many of these parameters are only used in the `:enable` action.

 - **sv_dir** - The base "service directory" for the services managed by the resource.
 By default, this will attempt to use the `node['runit']['sv_dir']` attribute, and falls back to `/etc/sv`.
 - **service_dir** - The directory where services are symlinked to be supervised by `runsvdir`.
 By default, this will attempt to use the `node['runit']['service_dir']` attribute, and falls back to `/etc/service`.